dringtech/dringtech.github.io/_includes/services/smb.md

 * Prepare for business expansion by advising on appropriate use of technology
 * Implement small, manageable projects to progress my recommendations

-Contact me for a no-obligation discussion of your needs, and let me help you make technology work for your business.
+[Contact me][CONTACT] for a no-obligation discussion of your needs, and let me help you make technology work for your business.

+[CONTACT]: #contact "Contact me form"

 <!--
 After our first meeting I will prepare a brief report documenting your current